Short term unpredictability of high Reynolds number turbulence --- rough dependence on initial data: Conclusion

 \section{Conclusion}

 Through numerical simulations, we demonstrated the super fast growth of perturbations (rough dependence upon initial data) in high Reynolds number fluid flows.
 We also showed the abundance of such super fast growth among perturbations and base solutions in support of our theory that fully developed turbulence is caused and maintained by such super fast growth of perturbations.
+Such super fast amplification of perturbations is ubiquitous in turbulence.